jamesrustad/jamesrustad.github.io/source/_drafts/analysing-composition-1-psycho.md

 ## Lines are everywhere

 When designing a shot a good director will make sure that you are looking at exactly what they want you to be looking at.
-It might sound obvious when put like that but it's harder than it might appear to focus the audiences attention.
+It might sound obvious when put like that but it's harder than it might appear to focus the attention of the audience.
 Every shot is another piece of the jigsaw puzzle of their movie and there is no room for wasted elements or a shot that misses its mark.
 To do this, a good shot needs a skeleton to build on.
 The *lines* of a shot are that skeleton and must be well constructed.

 Used correctly lines can convey a feeling of calm or of fear, they can impart a sense of strength and power or make a shot more playful and organic.
 Even the same source material composed differently can lead the lines of a shot to have a completely different feeling and tell a different story to the audience.